Halytska Square: History

-The square was established in the mid-19th century, when in February 1858 the Russian Governor General of Kyiv Illarion Vasilchikov allowed the Kyiv Jewish community to conduct trade fairs.
+The square was established in the mid-19th century, when in February 1858 the Imperial Russian governor-general of Kyiv Illarion Vasilchikov allowed the Kyiv Jewish community to conduct trade fairs.
 From 1869 to 1952 the square was known as Halytska Square (Галицька площа), being located towards Halychyna (Eastern Galicia).
-Before the 1950s this area was also commonly known as Yevbaz (Евбаз, literally: Jewish market), after the Jewish market that used to be there but was dismantled at the end of the 1940s.
-From 1952 to 2023 the square was named Victory Square (Площа Перемоги, translit.: Ploshcha Peremohy), this name was dedicated to victory in World War II.
+Before the 1950s this area was also commonly known as Yevbaz (Евбаз, literally: Jewish market), after the Jewish market that used to be there, but was dismantled at the end of the 1940s.

+From 1952 to 2023, the square was named Victory Square (Площа Перемоги, translit.: Ploshcha Peremohy).
+This name was dedicated to the Soviet victory over the Axis Powers in World War II.

+On 9 February 2023, the Kyiv City Council renamed the square back to Halytska Square.
+On 15 September 2023, all Soviet medals and inscriptions in the Russian language on the surface of the obelisk were removed.
+Furthermore, the "1941" marking was changed to "1939", acknowledging the Ukrainian view of when World War II began.
+On 4 November, the communist star on top of the monument was also removed.

+Description

+Located on the opposite side of the Old Kyiv, the square is also one of extreme points of the neighborhood along with Maidan Nezalezhnosti.
+It is a crossing of several historic streets such as Saksahanskoho street, Tarasa Shevchenka boulevard, Zhylianska street, Bulvarno-Kudriavska street - it is a beginning of Prospect Beresteiskyi - one of the longest and broadest avenues (parkway) in the city.